 No, hydrophobic does not refer to an unreasonable fear of water.

-If your plants become hydrophobic, simply pouring water on them is not enough.
+If your potted plants become hydrophobic, simply pouring water on them is not enough.
 Instead, you can revive your plants and thoroughly hydrate the soil by forcibly submerging the pot in a bucket of water until the pot no longer floats.
 Until the soil is saturated with water, the air pockets in the soil will make the pot float.
 It's pretty cool, watching all the air bubbles percolate up from your submerged pot!

 Another method of rehydrating hydrophobic soil is to place the pot in a large container and pour water over the top.
 The water will run out of the soil but, over time, the water will eventually be absorbed.

 Larger planting areas can be relieved of their hydrophobic tendency with light sprinklings of water, followed by moderate watering.
 Just as a slightly damp sponge will hold on to the water it touches, so will your garden soil.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.

 You can also get my book, Stop Wasting Your Yard!